mbourgey/CBW_HTseq_module4/README.md

 ```

-Vcf is a daunting format at first glance, but you can find some basic information about the format [here](http://www.1000genomes.org/wiki/Analysis/vcf4.0) or [here](http://bioinformatics.ca/workshop_wiki/images/f/ff/VcfInfoFields_2013.pdf).
+Vcf is a daunting format at first glance, but you can find some basic information about the format [here](http://www.1000genomes.org/wiki/Analysis/vcf4.0).

 Fields vary from caller to caller.
 Some values are more constant.
 The ref vs alt alleles, variant quality (QUAL column) and the per-sample genotype (GT) values are almost always there.